Cotswolds Invitational Backgammon Weekend

 Yoga is a long slow process of increasing not just flexibility and body awareness, but strength and stamina too.
 It is precisely because you are not as flexible as you would like that you should come!
 Yoga is completely non-competitive and the class will be a diverse mix of abilities, with easier and more challenging variations available for each pose that we do.

-I have an injury or I am pregnant, should I let the teachers know?
+I have an injury or I am pregnant, should I let Caroline know?

 Is there a minimum or maximum age to attend the Yoga classes?